 General advice

-Log in regularly to check your account and tell us straight away if something is wrong.
+Log in to check your account and tell us straight away if something is wrong.

-Make sure we have your correct contact details, including an up to date mobile phone and/or landline number and email address.
-Check your email inbox regularly for new messages.
+Make sure we have your correct contact details.
+Check your email inbox for new messages.

-Using an email account that is not shared with other family members will help keep your communications confidential.
+Use an email account that is not shared with other family or friends.

-If you apply for one of our mortgages through the site or for one of our online accounts, do not pick a password that will be easily guessed, for example your telephone number or daughter's birthday.
-We have certain rules in place that make sure the password you choose is reasonably strong
+Don't pick a password that's easily guessed such as your phone number or birthday.
+We have rules in place that make sure the password you choose is strong.

 Never reveal your password to anyone or write it down.